List of Saw characters: Judge Halden

 Halden is a judge who presided over the case of Timothy Young, the drunk driver who killed Jeff Denlon's son Dylan.
 Halden is captured and positioned as part of Jeff's test of forgiveness to see if Jeff could overcome his anger at Halden for sentencing Timothy to only six months in prison.
 He is chained at the neck to the bottom of a large vat that is slowly filled with liquified pig corpses.
 The key to free him is in an incinerator filled with Dylan's belongings.
 Halden pleads with Jeff, urging him not to become a killer, and eventually, after revealing to Jeff that he has a son of his own, Jeff, after trying and failing to open the door of the incinerator, reluctantly burns the items to retrieve the key, and frees Halden in time.
 Later, while confronting Timothy, Halden once again pleads with Jeff to do something; at one point, the judge attempts to stop the machine to which Timothy is strapped (which Jigsaw calls "the Rack") using brute force.
-Jeff eventually forgives Timothy, and tries to help him, but when retrieving the key, he accidentally triggers a shotgun that discharges into Halden's face, killing him instantly.
+Jeff eventually forgives Timothy, and tries to help him, but when retrieving the key, he triggers a shotgun that discharges into Halden's face, killing him instantly.